|1||Liberty University||Lynchburg, Virginia|

 |5||Academy of Art University||San Francisco, California|

-These music schools offer various online bachelor’s degrees in Music, which includes the best Music Production Schools.
+These schools offer a variety of online bachelor's degrees in Music Composition and/or Music Production.

-All of these bachelor’s degrees are taken fully online.
-You’re encouraged to find the online music school that is right for you and aligns with your musical ambitions.
+All of these bachelor's degrees are taken fully online.
+You're encouraged to find the online music school that is right for you and aligns with your musical ambitions, whether it be creating or recording music (or both) for yourself or others.

 Next Step: Request Online Music Degree Information